 The formula to convert Fahrenheit to kelvins is °F minus 32, times 5, divided by 9, plus 273.15.
 Insert the [°F] temperature measurement in the formula and then solve to find the result.

 For example, let's convert 50 °F to kelvins:

 50 °F = ( ( ( 50 - 32 ) × 5 / 9 ) + 273.15 ) = 283.15 K

-Fahrenheit and kelvins are both units used to measure temperature.
-Keep reading to learn more about each unit of measure.
+The Fahrenheit scale and Kelvins are both used to measure temperature.
+Keep reading to learn more about each of them.